What is Occupational Hazard Insurance?

 Further Reading

 Our hands are used in almost all daily activities, work or leisure.
-But, for some reason, we often overlook just how frequently our hands are used until they are injured.
-According to the National Safety Council (NSC), the hands are involved in one...
+For some reason, we often overlook how frequently our hands are used until they are injured.
+According to the National Safety Council (NSC), the hands are involved in one of every ...